 n8n vs Make vs Zapier: Feature Comparison

 Obviously, all three platforms occupy the same niche and share the general goal of automating workflows.
-They all connect apps to reduce manual work, streamline processes, and incorporate AI capabilities.
+They all connect apps to reduce manual work and incorporate AI capabilities.
 All three can help you reduce time-to-market for new internal processes and lower operational costs.

 How are they different, though?
 In this section, you’ll find a detailed look at n8n vs Make comparison and see how Zapier fits in.
 Keep reading!